More Than a Discount: How NAFDMA’s Partners Help You Build a Better Farm

 But finding the right partners?
 That’s not always easy.

-That’s why NAFDMA has built something incredibly valuable for its members:
+That’s why NAFDMA has built something incredibly valuable for its members: a curated network of trusted partners—paired with exclusive savings.

 A Network You Can Trust

 Not all vendors understand agritourism.
+And that matters.

 NAFDMA partners are not random listings—they’re businesses that have chosen to invest in this industry and support farms like yours.
 Many are already working with agritourism operations, which means they understand: